pirelenito/js_that_lives_on/slides/building_up_the_ui_with_tdd.md

 # What is a component?

 --
-## Document element encapsulated by a JavaScript object that we call View.
+## A document element encapsulated by a JavaScript object

+--
+## Also called View

 --
 # Progress Bar